Search waiting | Matsusada Precision

 • Linearity: Maintaining linearity while achieving high efficiency is an important issue, especially for modern modulation schemes.

-• Stability: It is very important to prevent unwanted vibrations and ensure stable operation under various conditions.
+• Stability: It is very important to prevent unwanted oscillations and ensure stable operation under various conditions.

-• Harmonic Suppression: Harmonic components of the RF signal must be suppressed and kept below -35 dB.
+• Harmonic Suppression: Harmonic components of the RF signal must be suppressed, typically to levels below -35 dBc (decibels relative to the carrier).

 • Improved reliability: High reliability is required for use in critical processes such as semiconductor manufacturing equipment.